Aeromonas salmonicida Emmerich and Weible, 1890

 There is little or no evidence to support that Aeromonas salmonicida has significant environmental impacts in the Great Lakes.

-There is little or no evidence to support that Aeromonas salmonicida has significant socio-economic impacts in the Great Lakes.
+Aeromonas salmonicida has moderate socio-economic impact in the Great Lakes.

-Infectious diseases cost Canadian aquaculture industry over $400 million annually, with furunculosis accounting for approximately 10% in annual losses (Nash et al. 2006).
+Previously considered exclusive to fish hosts, rare cases of A. salmonicida infecting humans have been reported in recent years (Salehi et al 2019).
+Left unchecked, Aeromonas salmonicida can have devastating impacts on captive (aquaculture and hatchery) operations.
+Infectious diseases cost the Canadian aquaculture industry over $400 million annually, with furunculosis accounting for approximately 10% in annual losses (Nash et al. 2006).
 The proportion of these losses specific to the Great Lakes region has not been reported.
-Likewise, the economic impact of pathogen screening requirements for the baitfish and aquaculture industries (see Management) are likely to be significant, but have not been documented.
+Likewise, the economic impact of pathogen screening requirements for the baitfish and aquaculture industries are likely to be significant, but have not been documented.

 There is little or no evidence to support that Aeromonas salmonicida has significant beneficial effects in the Great Lakes.